 The math can certainly work out in the favor of keeping a mortgage and investing the difference, but once the mortgage is gone, you’ll notice an enormous difference in your living expenses.
 At one point in the past, we held mortgages on two different properties at the same time, and we put as much money towards retiring those mortgage payments as we spent on all other living expenses combined.

-Now that we are free of both student loan debt and mortgage debt, we live a great life on about $5,000 a month.
+Now that we are free of both student loan debt and mortgage debt, we live a great life on about $5,000 to $6,000 a month.

 When planning your anticipated retirement expenses, knowing that you are (or eventually will be) mortgage-free makes your monthly cash outflow much lower.

 Like the mortgage, this is a cost that some people will never bear, some will be wrapping up, and some will have indefinitely.
 But I do know for a fact that children do get older with each passing year, and with any luck, will one day become more or less self-sufficient when it comes to money matters.